 Note: The Internal Revenue Service generally does not consider Domestic Partners and their children eligible Dependents.
-Therefore, the value of the George Washington University's cost in covering a Domestic Partner may be imputed to the Employee as income.
-In addition, the share of the Employee's contribution that covers a Domestic Partner and their children may be paid using after-tax payroll deductions.
+Therefore, the value of the George Washington University's cost in covering a Domestic Partner may be imputed to the Retired Employee as income.